Cpl Paul Schaus

 Mission Accomplished on December 20, 2012!

-While on his second deployment, Marine Corporal Paul Schaus was left a double amputee after stepping on a landmine during a firefight with insurgents in Helmand Province, Afghanistan on June 5, 2009.
+While on his second deployment with the 2nd Battalion 3rd Marines, Corporal Paul Schaus was left a double amputee after stepping on a landmine during a firefight with insurgents in Helmand Province, Afghanistan on June 5, 2009.